selemondev/windi-ui/docs/docs/guide/getting-started/installation.md

 # Installation

-Add `Windi UI` to your project by running one of the following commands:
+Adding `Windi UI` to your project is relatively straightforward.
+Run one of the following commands in your terminal to get started:

 ::: code-group
   ```bash [pnpm]